- Making a Plan

 - Some budget templates compatible with Microsoft Office can be found here

-- There is more sophisticated budgeting software that you can buy: personal-finance-software-review.toptenreviews.com & www.youneedabudget.com
+- There is also more sophisticated budgeting software that you can buy.
+Check out youneedabudget.com and other software here.

 A law school education is usually funded through student loans.
-Some of you may have not had a chance to learn about different types of loans.
 More information about types of loans can be found on our Loans page in a convenient chart.

 Private Loan tips

-1. Consider the benefits that come with federal loans such as the Direct Subsidized/Unsubsidized and Grad PLUS loans before applying for a private loan
+- Consider the benefits that come with federal loans (such as income-driven repayment, deferment and forbearance, and the Public Service Loan Forgiveness program) before applying for a private loan.

-4. If there’s the possibility that you will enroll in Berkeley’s LRAP program, remember that private loans often do not qualify.
+- If there’s the possibility that you will enroll in Berkeley’s LRAP program, remember that private loans do not qualify.

-Loan payments can be anywhere up to $2800 per month depending on the type of loan, how much you owe, and the repayment option you chose.
+Loan payments will vary depending on the loan type, how much you owe, and the repayment option you chose.
 It is important to establish a budget and determine how much money you will need to borrow in loans.
 Don’t borrow more than you need!
 If you are having difficulty making monthly loan payments, student loan repayment can be postponed.
 In certain situations, such as re-enrollment in school, loans can qualify for deferment.
 This means that loan payments are temporarily suspended and interest does not accrue on subsidized loans.
 If you do not qualify for deferment but are experiencing financial hardship and difficulty making loan payments, you may qualify for forbearance.